 Ebell/Flint Scholarship FAQ

-Q: I have permanent residency status/a green card; can I apply for a scholarship?
+Q: I have US permanent residency status/a green card; can I apply for a scholarship?

-Q: I’m an out-of-state student attending college in LA County.
-Am I eligible?
+Q: I’m from out of state and attending college in LA County.
+Am I eligible for a scholarship?

 Full Time Status